 There is so much evidence of the benefits of creating a morning routine and examples on how to do it.

 Spend 15-20 minutes in the hour before you go to sleep planning out the next day.

-Be clear on the specific things you want to achieve.
-Be specific about what the Number One thing is you want to focus on.
+Get specific about what the Number One thing is you want to focus on.

 Tie this tool in with showing gratitude and you will set yourself up for a great sleep.

 Learning how to sleep better at night can make you healthier, more productive and more creative.
 These 10 tips will help you stop feeling tired all the time and give you more energy in the morning.